Losant/losant-cli/README.md

 ### Login

 Before you run any other commands, you will want to run `losant login` to authenticate with your Losant account.
-This will ask for the email address and password (and optionally your 2 factor code) for your Losant account, and store an authentication token on your computer.
+This command will check to see if your account is linked to a Single Sign-on (SSO) provider.
+If so the command will prompt for a User Token otherwise it will prompt for the password (and optionally your 2 factor code) for your Losant account.
+After either is given successfully the command will store the authentication token on your computer.

+### Set-token

+The set-token command, `losant set-token`, is an alternative way to login for those users who's account is linked to a Single Sign-on (SSO) provider.
+This will take the given token, verify that token against the API and then set it on your user configuration file to be used for configuring a new directory or any pre configured applications.

 ### Configure